 Roll out each portion of dough into a circle somewhere between 1/8-1/4 inch thick.

 Chunk up equal amounts of ground pork and ground beef and place it on half of the dough.
 And yes, you are seeing this right.
 It goes into the dough raw.
 I was surprised when I learned that is how it is done too, but it really turns out great this way, so trust the method!

-They key to a really good pastie is seasoning well each layer of ingredients, so give that meat a good dose of salt and pepper before topping it with the veggies.
+They key to a really good pastie is seasoning each layer of ingredients really well, so give that meat a good dose of salt and pepper before topping it with the veggies.
 Then go ahead and salt and pepper those veggies too.

 Brush the pasties with an egg wash, and poke a couple of small holes in the top for steam to vent out of.

 Bake at 350 for about an hour, or until they are golden brown.